 Lead researcher Professor Sarah O’Brien commented, “These findings will help the FSA to target its resources more effectively in tackling food poisoning.
 They confirm that the FSA is right to put Campylobacter at the top of its priority list.
 It is the biggest food safety problem we have and more needs to be done to tackle it.”

-More information about the research can be found on the FSA website here.
+More information about the research can be found here.